znimer-dev/splitbite/README.md

 ## Why I Built This

 Splitting bills manually is tedious and error-prone.
-I wanted to create something that "just works" - snap a photo, get accurate results instantly.
-The challenge was building a robust processing pipeline that handles real-world receipt variations while maintaining fast performance.
+I wanted to create something that's seamless, snap a photo, get accurate results instantly.
+Not only that, but this is my first true full stack project, a big challenge was learning as I was going, and debugging problems I've never encountered before.

 ## What's Next